tomas-fryza/avr-course/labs/09-project1/README.md

 * Students work on a project in the labs during the 10th and 11th weeks of the semester.

 * Through the BUT e-learning, students submit a link to the GitHub repository, which contains the complete project in PlatfomIO and a descriptive README file.
-The submission deadline is the day before the next laboratory, i.e. in 2 weeks.
+The submission deadline is the day before the next lab, i.e. in 2 weeks.

-* The source code for the AVR must be written in C and/or Assembly and must be implementable on Arduino Uno board using toolchains from the semester, ie PlatformIO and not in the Arduino-style.
-No other development tools are allowed.
+* The source code for the AVR must be written in C and/or Assembly and must be implementable on Arduino Uno board using toolchains from the semester, ie in PlatformIO.
+No Arduino frameworks/libraries or other development tools are allowed.

+* Create your own libraries for new components.

+* Necessary physical implementation on AVR, not just computer simulation.

 ## Recommended GitHub repository structure